EdgarQuinones/shell-cpp/README.md

 ## Currently functioning commands
 - exit 0
 - echo
-- type
+- type (built-in and PATH)
-  - built-in
-  - binaries from PATH
-  - binaries w/ arguments
+- Any binaries w/ arguments that are in PATH